Something to say?

-Here at the GEA website, we welcome contributions from both members and non-members.
+The Gender and Education Association (GEA) welcomes blog contributions from members.
 You can write about a book you’ve read (or one you’ve written), a film you’ve seen (or one you’ve made), an event you’ve been to (or one you’re planning).
-You can respond to recent news or rant about something that’s happened to you.
+You can respond to a recent news story, policy or rant about something that’s happened to you.

 We publish original pieces so please don’t send us anything you’ve published somewhere else first.
-The only other condition is that what you write needs to fit with the broadly feminist approach of the website and to relate to gender and/or education.
+The only other condition is that what you write needs to be relevant to and aligned with the aims and values of the Gender and Education Association.
+We have outlined some guidelines for blogs below.

 Guide to writing a blog entry: